GaiaUniversal

 It really depends on you.
 Buying geckos young can have a range of benefits whether you are a keeper or a breeder.
 Raising babies is a lovely experience.
 To see them grow and how their colours and patterns progress is amazing.
 It is easier to bond and get babies used to you more than it is a older gecko.
 Babies are usually cheaper too which can work well for breeders banking on how well their colours and patterns will progress.
 With adults they are usually more set in the ways of their upbringing.
 If an adult gecko wasn't handled as much in their younger days then they can be skittish, though you can get the complete opposite and have a adult that is perfectly handable.
 Small geckos are more fragile than adults, it can be a bit of a panic when they jump off your hand and their so small you don't want to startle them when trying to get them back.
 Size and temperament is something to consider if you'd like to bring kids into the handling experience as well.

-Crested gecko pricing depends on a lot of factors, most breeder price geckos based off the trending morphs/looks and based on what other breeders price their geckos on the market.
+Crested gecko pricing depends on a lot of factors, most breeders price geckos based off the trending morphs/looks and based on what other breeders price their geckos on the market.
 There is also a quality spectrum, the higher the quality of the gecko genuinely the higher the price.
-In all honesty, pricing is mostly opinion and rarity based
+In all honesty, pricing is mostly opinion and rarity base

 Crested geckos are getting more and more popular.
 This is due to their attractive appearance, docile nature, and relatively low maintenance requirements compared to other reptiles.
 They are small, most individuals are easy to handle, and have a low-maintenance diet, making them suitable for beginners and experienced pet owners alike.